Savannah McCaskill: Early life

-Collegiate career
+College career

 McCaskill attended the University of South Carolina where she played for the Gamecocks from 2014 to 2017.
 As a freshman, she started in all 25 matches and tied for the most points (15) on the team playing as a forward (though initially recruited as a defender).
 She was named as Freshman of the Year by the Southeastern Conference (SEC) and was named to the conference's second-team and all-freshman teams.

 As a sophomore starting in all 25 games, McCaskill led the team in points and goals (29 and 10 respectively) while her nine assists ranked second.
 She ranked in the top five in the SEC for points and assists per game as well as total assists.
 She was named to the All-SEC First Team, NSCAA All-South Region First Team and was voted the team's Offensive Player of the Year.

 In 2016, McCaskill's 45 points and 17 goals set new school records for a single season.
 Her ten game-winning goals ranked second in Division 1 and first in the SEC.
 She was named the SEC's Offensive Player of the Week in early September.
 She scored a hat-trick against Tulsa in August marking the first time one had been scored by a player on the team since 2010.

 Club career

 Sky Blue, 2018–2019

 McCaskill was selected by the Boston Breakers as the number two overall pick at the 2018 NWSL College Draft.
 After the team folded due to failed buyout negotiations in late January, McCaskill was selected by Sky Blue FC with the second pick in the 2018 NWSL Dispersal Draft.
 She scored her first career goal on April 21 against the Chicago Red Stars.
 McCaskill was a finalist for 2018 NWSL Rookie of the Year, alongside Andi Sullivan and Imani Dorsey.

-McCaskill made six appearances for Sky Blue in 2019.

 Loan to Sydney FC

 McCaskill signed with Sydney FC for the 2018-19 W-League season, joining fellow Americans Sofia Huerta, Danielle Colaprico and Aubrey Bledsoe in Sydney.

-McCaskill scored her first goal for Sydney FC in a 5–2 win over Adelaide United in December 2018, before scoring a brace the following month against Newcastle Jets in a 3–1 win.
+She scored her first goal for Sydney FC in a 5–2 win over Adelaide United in December 2018, before scoring a brace the following month against Newcastle Jets in a 3–1 win.
 Sydney FC advanced to the 2019 W-League Grand Final, Sydney won 4–2.
-McCaskill scored two goals and recorded an assist, she was named Player of the Match award for her performance.
+McCaskill scored two goals and recorded an assist.
+She was named Player of the Match award for her performance.